Paleo Sweet Potato Gnocchi

 Be sure to stir the gnocchi in the boiling water so it doesn’t stick together or to the bottom of the pan.

-Serving Size for Paleo Sweet Potato Gnocchi
+Paleo Sweet Potato Gnocchi on a plate with vegetables

-Recipe FAQs
+Paleo Sweet Potato Gnocchi Recipe FAQs

 Is sweet potato gnocchi healthy?